arturochian/datascience-2015/lessons/05_k_nearest_neighbors/README.md

 # k-Nearest Neighbors (kNN) Classifier
 ## What is it?
-- Given a set of data points,
-- Useful for
-- Use it
+- Given a set of data points that have been classified, when a new data point comes in, associate it with the class that is most heavily represented within the smallest ball that contains k neighbors.

 ## What are some applications?
 - [Financial distress predictions](http://www.academia.edu/4607757/Application_of_K-Nearest_Neighbor_KNN_Approach_for_Predicting_Economic_Events_Theoretical_Background)